-22 Substances Act, Title 21, United States Code, Section 802;

-23 (h) "Aggrieved person" includes any person who:

-24 (1) Claims to have been injured by a discriminatory housing practice; or

-(2) Believes that the person will be injured by a discriminatory housing practice that isabout to occur;

-27 (i) "Complainant" means the person, including the commission, who files a complaint28 under section eleven of this article;

-29 (j) "Familial status" means:

-30 (1) One or more individuals who have not attained the age of 18 years being domiciled31 with:

-32 (A) A parent or another person having legal custody of the individual or individuals; or

-(B) The designee of the parent or other person having custody of the individual with the written permission of the parent or other person; or

-35 (2) Any person who is pregnant or is in the process of securing legal custody of any 36 individual who has not attained the age of 18 years;

-37 (k) "Conciliation" means the attempted resolution of issues raised by a complaint or by the 38 investigation of the complaint through informal negotiations involving the aggrieved person, the 39 respondent and the commission;

-40 (I) "Conciliation agreement" means a written agreement setting forth the resolution of the41 issues in conciliation;

-42 (m) "Respondent" means:

-43 (1) The person or other entity accused in a complaint of an unfair housing practice; and

-44 (2) Any other person or entity identified in the course of investigation and notified as

-45 required with respect to respondents identified under subsection (a), section 11 of this article;

-46 (n) The term "rooming house" means a house or building where there are one or more 47 bedrooms which the proprietor can spare for the purpose of giving lodgings to persons he or she 48 chooses to receive; and
+22 Substances Act, Title 21, United States Code, Section 802; 23 (h) "Aggrieved person" includes any person who: 24 (1) Claims to have been injured by a discriminatory housing practice; or 25 (2) Believes that the person will be injured by a discriminatory housing practice that is 26 about to occur; 27 (i) "Complainant" means the person, including the commission, who files a complaint 28 under §11A-5-11 of this code; 29 (j) "Familial status" means: 30 (1) One or more individuals who have not attained the age of 18 years being domiciled 31 with: 32 (A) A parent or another person having legal custody of the individual or individuals; or 33 (B) The designee of the parent or other person having custody of the individual with the 34 written permission of the parent or other person; or 35 (2) Any person who is pregnant or is in the process of securing legal custody of any 36 individual who has not attained the age of 18 years; 37 (k) "Conciliation" means the attempted resolution of issues raised by a complaint or by the 38 investigation of the complaint through informal negotiations involving the aggrieved person, the 39 respondent and the commission; 40 (I) "Conciliation agreement" means a written agreement setting forth the resolution of the 41 issues in conciliation; 42 (m) "Respondent" means: 43 (1) The person or other entity accused in a complaint of an unfair housing practice; and 44 (2) Any other person or entity identified in the course of investigation and notified as 45 required with respect to respondents identified under §5-11A-11(a) of this code; 46 (n) The term "rooming house" means a house or building where there are one or more 47 bedrooms which the proprietor can spare for the purpose of giving lodgings to persons he or she

+48 chooses to receive. and

-49 (o) The term "gender identity" means the actual or perceived gender-related identity, 50 expression, appearance, mannerisms, or other gender-related characteristics of an individual, regardless of the individual's designated sex at birth.
+49 (o) The term "gender identity" means the actual or perceived gender-related identity, 50 expression, appearance, mannerisms, or other gender-related characteristics of an individual,

+51 regardless of the individual's designated sex at birth.